(Opinionated) Guide to ML Engineer Job Hunting

 Block Time on Your Calendar

 I practice LC-style coding for one hour before work and 2 hours after work.
 I read NLP + ranking papers/books/blogs/code/etc. for 2-3 hours in the evenings.
-I do take days off, but try to adhere to this schedule if I can.
-Having a schedule in Notion Calendar reminds me to focus on work during the day (so I don’t think about interviews) and enjoy learning after work (rather than stretching “busy work”).
+I sometimes take days off, but adhere to the schedule if I can.
+Having this schedule in Notion Calendar reminds me to focus on work during the day (so I don’t think about interviews) and enjoy learning after work (rather than stretching “busy work”).

 You should find a schedule that suits your lifestyle.
 Or perhaps, you thrive without schedules, like some of my friends do.
 The bottom line is, ML interview prep takes a ton of time and you need to learn how to fit it into your normal work/life.